Summary accessibility statement

 Nearest bus stop is on the B970.
 The bus route is Service 34 from Aviemore to Grantown on Spey (ask for Raebreck junction).
-From here a dedicated footpath leads to the Osprey Centre (1.6 miles/2.5 km).
+From here a dedicated footpath leads to the Nature Centre (1.6 miles/2.5 km).

 This reserve is on Route 7 of the National Cycle Network.

 In Strathspey, from the outskirts of Aviemore and Grantown, follow RSPB Scotland Loch Garten Nature Centre road signs.
 Taxis include Aviemore Taxis, tel: 01479 810141; Gerry’s Aviemore Taxis, tel: 01479 812000.

 Sat nav POI file: If you have a satellite navigation system that can accept POI files, please see our POI page for a download link and instructions.

 The Speyside Way links Aviemore, Boat of Garten and Nethy Bridge close to the Nature Centre which connects via a dedicated path, or the bus will drop you at the Raebreck junction which is a 1.6 mile walk to the Centre.